 A variety of tools to investigate if someone may be in violation of the policy.
 Each of these components should be included in any company program.
 The policy statement itself should:

 - be written down and broadly communicated to all employees;

 - provide clear direction on the objective and application (who is covered and under what circumstances);

-- outline the applicable rules and responsibilities, including any higher standards for risk- or safety-sensitive positions;
+- outline the applicable rules around the use and possession of alcohol, illicit drugs and other mood altering substances, responsible medication use, and expectations associated with on call and unexpected call in situations, including any higher standards for risk- or safety-sensitive positions;

 - set out the procedures which will be followed to investigate a possible policy violation, (e.g. investigation and escort procedures if someone is unfit for work, accident investigation, impaired driving situations, searches, alcohol and drug testing); and

 - set out consequences for a policy violation and any conditions for continued employment, including provisions for a Substance Abuse Professional assessment to determine whether the individual has a problem in need of accommodation.

 Finally, in order to be effective, it must be carefully communicated so everyone knows what is expected of them and where to get assistance if they need it.
 As well, supervisors need specific training on their responsibilities around performance management, assessing unfit for work situations and taking appropriate action, investigating possible policy violations, and making referrals for an alcohol and drug test when required under the policy.
 Someone must be in charge of the overall program, usually called the Program Administrator (PA), who will ensure consistent communications, education, and training all take place.
 The PA will contract for necessary external resources including testing services, an Employee Assistance Program or other counseling services, and Substance Abuse Professionals to provide specific assessments in a post violation situation or if an employee reaches out for assistance for an alcohol or drug problem.